eurostat/NLP4Stat/Knowledge Database/README.md

 #### 1.2.
 Knowledge database population

-The KD_Population folder contains notebooks used for populating the knowledge database with elements stored in the content database, using SPARQL queries.
+The KD_Population folder contains notebooks used for populating the knowledge database.
+Please see [instructions]( https://github.com/eurostat/NLP4Stat/tree/testing/Knowledge%20Database/KD_Population)

+with elements stored in the content database, using SPARQL queries.
 A demo notebook is available to select elements contained in the KDB.
 The ESTAT_Populate_KDB notebooks contain the addition of all elements that are currently stored and mapped (i.e. relations are modeled).
 As the process does not include a verification step of the presence of a triplet before adding it, the notebook should be launched once.
 Do not hesitate to delete and add anew the ontology before populating it again using the notebook.